Do NRIs Need to Have an NRE/NRO Account to Send Money to India?

 If you are an NRI residing outside India and operating resident savings account back home, I recommend you convert your home account to NRO account right now.

-I hope it’s now clear that you need to convert your resident savings account to NRE or NRO account to satisfy Indian law for NRIs.
+I hope it’s now clear that you do need to convert your resident savings account to NRO account or open a new NRE account to satisfy Indian law for NRIs.

 If you have any queries or suggestions to add to this topic, please do write in the comments section below.